johnturpin369/Online-Examination-System/README.md

 2) Open a command prompt and move to a directory where the project's java files are found:
   >cd <directory_where_project_saved>/Online-Examination-System-main/onlineExaminationSystem

-3) Compile the .java files:
+3) Compile the java files:
   >javac -cp ../ oesServer.java oesClient.java clientThread.java Question.java

 4) Launch the server application: